Welcome to today's edition of the Rush 24-7 podcast.

 They don't associate his policies with his or with the direction of the country.

-That's what that's what had me do in circles to figure out how does this how does this work?
+That's what had me doing circles to figure out how does this, how does this work?

-How is it if people oppose everything Obama's doing, but yet they don't associate Obama's policies with what's happening in the country?
+How is it that people oppose everything Obama's doing, but yet they don't associate Obama's policies with what's happening in the country?

 And it's because Obama is seen as constantly campaigning and not governing and therefore not really being in charge of everything.